 Get to Know Your Voters

-Great ways to meet students is to join social clubs and sports.
+Great ways to meet students include joining sports and social clubs.
 Again, don't join if you aren't interested in the group.
 Just make an extra effort to do more extracurricular activities you enjoy.

 Gather Your Friends for the Campaign

 You may have to bribe them or do a favor for them, but getting your friends involved with your campaign will surely get you ahead.
 You'll need help with getting your message out and handing out information.
 The more people you can get to support you, the better your chances of reaching more of the student body.

 Another important asset of having your friends involved is that they can help you come up with your goals, slogan, and vision for the class.
 It's wise to have different views of what you should include in your campaign so you can reach as many people's desires as possible.

 Campaign Tools for Winning an Election

 After getting your supporters and meeting as many people at your school, it's time to get your message out to them.
 Start gathering and creating the following tools to help you win the election.

 Create a Vision for Change